wlperry/umd_biostats/ecostats_lectures/lecture_06/06_02_class_activity.docx.md

 **Activity: Conduct a two-sample t-test**

-Now we can compare the mean pine needle lengths between windward and leeward sides.
+Now we can compare the mean pine needle lengths between sunny and shady sides.

 H₀: μ₁ = μ₂ (The mean needle lengths are equal)